dieuwkehupkes/dieuwkehupkes.github.io/index.md

 ## News

+- October 14, 2024 -- I became an ELLIS Scholar!
+Grateful for the nomination and the honour :)

+- July, 2042 -- Proud to have been part of the Llama 3 effort and grateful that we got to publish such a comprehensive paper about it.
+It's a loooong paper, I know.
+Curious about my contributions specifically?
+Head to section 5.1!
+For my personal highlights, read <a href="https://x.com/_dieuwke_/status/1816098840551870719" target="_blank">my tweet</a>

 - October 20, 2023 -- The <a href="https://www.nature.com/articles/s42256-023-00729-y" target="_blank">GenBench taxonomy paper</a> on generalisation in NLP just came out at Nature Machine Intelligence!
 Couldn't be more proud of this massive team effort :).

 - November 30, 2021 -- Podcast is out!
 Check it <a href="https://cs.nyu.edu/~welleck/episode36.html">here</a>, or listen on <a href="https://t.co/P5RxtByDZn?amp=1">apple podcasts</a>, <a href="https://t.co/PWSL07YXs8?amp=1">spotify</a> or <a href="https://soundcloud.com/thesis-review/36-dieuwke-hupkes-hierarchy-and-interpretability-in-neural-models-of-language-processing?utm_source=clipboard&utm_campaign=wtshare&utm_medium=widget&utm_content=https%253A%252F%252Fsoundcloud.com%252Fthesis-review%252F36-dieuwke-hupkes-hierarchy-and-interpretability-in-neural-models-of-language-processing">soundcloud</a>.